ivoszbg/ivoszbg.github.io/ivoszbg/content/blog/powkiddy-x51.md

 ShowToc = "true"
 type = "post"
 +++
-## Mainline Linux on the Powkiddy X51

-For those who don't know, the Mainline Linux kernel (upstream) is the newest released and under-development version of the Linux kernel.
-Quite literally: [github.com/torvalds/linux](https://github.com/torvalds/linux).

 ### A bit of history

 I've been working on SoC and device bringup as a Linux kernel hobbyist for a while now (~4 years).
-One or two years ago, I got my hands on a handheld called Powkiddy X51, because why not :D.
+One or two years ago, I got my hands on a handheld device called Powkiddy X51.
+Of course, I did not intend to use it as-is.
+That's boring.
+So naturally, I started messing with it as sonn as I got it.
 At first, there wasn't much I could do: the system firmware files were stored on its NAND, and I couldn't find any exposed UART ports.
-I tried running a small custom ARM assembly binary to write to the framebuffer, but that didn't work, so I abandoned any further work.
+I tried running a small custom arm binary to write to the framebuffer, but that didn't work, so I abandoned any further work.

 Recently (1 or 2 months ago), I decided to revisit the project since a friend of mine also bought the same console.
 After a lot of digging (there's almost **no** information about both the SoC and the device), I discovered the following: